 Home » Discover » The Celtic Sea Opportunity

-The Celtic Sea opportunity
+The Celtic Sea Offshore Wind Opportunity

-The Crown Estate, who manage the seabed, has introduced a stepping stone approach to leasing areas of the Celtic Sea for Floating Offshore Wind Development.
+The Crown Estate, who manage the seabed, has introduced a stepping stone approach to leasing areas of the Celtic Sea for floating offshore wind development.

 The first three stages are: